hzi-bifo/Quasimodo/README.md

 ### Prerequirements

-To reproduce the output, you need to use `Bioconda`
+To reproduce the output, you need to use `Bioconda`.

 Please follow the instruction [here](https://bioconda.github.io) to install `Bioconda`.
 After this has been done, download the pipeline onto your system: